pharaox/travelers/README.md

 ## Localization

-This mod is currently available in English, Russian, (partially) French, and Korean (translated by @gazette2).
+This mod is currently available in English, Russian, (partially) French, (partially) German (translated by @Feivel), and Korean (translated by @gazette2).
 For other languages, it uses the original English text as a placeholder.

 ## Features